 - make sure you have suitable insurance, the Association of British Insurers provides helpful information.
 Commercial property insurance is particularly relevant

 - complete the 10 Minute Plan on the Business Emergency Resilience Group website

-- think through potential disruptions to your company and what you can do about them in greater detail using the Dummies Guide to Business Continuity, or buy the book for a more comprehensive approach
+- think through potential disruptions to your company and what you can do about them in greater detail using the Dummies Guide to Business Continuity

-- put together a ‘battle box’ containing important documents and items to keep your business running if you had to relocate with little or no notice
+- put together a ‘battle box’ containing important documents and items to keep your business running, in case you have to relocate with little or no notice

 - consider your preparation for cyber threats